• Skip to primary navigation

 The first post is here in case you missed it - ‘why is my gluten free bread so dry and crumbly?’

 Gumminess is an issue that makes gluten free breads almost impossible to eat.
-It can happen to any bread - rolls, muffins, loafs, scones, even pancakes.
+It can happen to any bread - sandwich bread, gluten-free sourdough bread, even in quick breads like this gluten-free banana bread recipe.
 It’s that terrible gummy texture that you don’t notice till you go to take a bite or tear into that roll.

 The solution to a wonderfully textured, non-gummy bread or gluten free baked good starts with the recipe and then ends with the final product and the cooling process.
 So starting with the recipe…

-Speaking of tapioca starch… sometimes tapioca starch can produce a gummy loaf.
+Speaking of tapioca starch… sometimes tapioca flour can produce a gummy loaf.
 Even if it’s within the 20% range.
 The reason?
 Lighter flours.
-Something as light as sorghum flour or white rice flour needs a balance with a heavier flour like millet to prevent the tapioca starch from making the bread gummy.
+Something as light as sorghum flour or white rice flour sometimes needs a balance with a heavier flour like millet flour to prevent the tapioca starch from making the bread gummy.

-Then when you mix the batter, mix it well to create a lighter, air-pocketed batter.
-Gluten free bread dough is not like normal bread dough, it benefits from being well mixed.
-3 minutes on medium speed is not uncommon.
+When you mix gluten-free batters, mix them well to create a lighter, air-pocketed batter.
+Gluten free bread dough is not like normal bread dough (even this chia bread that is similar to gluten bread!), it benefits from being well mixed.
+3 -5 minutes on medium speed in a stand mixer is not uncommon.

 The pan size also plays a part in gluten free baking.
-Sometimes even the slightest substitution in pan – an 8 x 4 for a 9 x 5 can make a world of difference.
-I swear by these pans.
-The bread gets a nice rise, doesn’t fall and bakes up nice every time.
+Sometimes even the slightest substitution in pan – an 8" x 4.5" for a 9" x 5" can make a world of difference.
+You will have a greater success with these pans or a Pullman pan.
+The bread has a tall rise, doesn’t fall and bakes up nice every time.

-After the bread tests done with your thermometer (between 205 - 210 F), turn off the oven, open the oven door and let it sit in there and cool for a few minutes before removing it to a wire rack.
-Allowing the bread to hang out in the oven for a bit, might be just the thing to help it firm up and completely avoid a gummy texture.
+After the bread tests done with your instant read thermometer (between 205 - 210 F), turn off the oven, open the oven door and let it sit in there and cool for about 5 minutes before removing it to a wire rack.
+Allowing the bread to hang out in the oven for a bit might be just the thing to help it firm up and completely avoid a gummy texture.

-Then when it’s time to take it out of the pan, let it cool completely before cutting into it.
-Bread hot from the oven has a tendency to be gummy, so allow it to cool before slicing it.
+After it's cooled in the oven, remove the bread from the pan and let it finish cooling on a wire rack.
+Let it cool completely before cutting into it.
+Bread hot from the oven has a tendency to be gummy, so allow it to cool at least 2-3 hours at the very minimum before slicing it.
+The longer you can wait, the better.

 Also check out the Masterclass below where we dive into this topic to prevent gummy bread for good!